PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 12:31:41
+Last updated: 2024-04-05 12:32:17
-Random Quote: Whisky's good proofing water.
-Tells you who's real and who isn't. - Thomas Shelby
+Random Quote: My name is ASAC Schrader, and you can go f*ck yourself. - Hank Schrader